Dec 05, 2022

-When installing MySQL the first user to be created is the root user – the MySQL administrator.
-The root user has permission to do everything on the MySQL database, so it is not convenient for other people to access your databases using this account.
+Whenever users or database administrators install MySQL, the first user that will be created is the root user – the MySQL administrator.
+The root user will have permissions to do everything on the MySQL database.

 sudo mysql -u root -p